Last Updated on September 6, 2023 by Tim Wells

 This works on any generation of Chromecast and doesn’t need any cables or direct connections.
-Simply download the VLC media player and share content to your television.
+Download the VLC media player and share content on your television.

 This article will walk you through How to Cast from VLC to TVs with Chromecast Built-In or standalone Chromecast devices.

 How to Cast From VLC to TVs With Chromecast Built-in or Standalone Devices